 - Fully web-based solution; no desktop version

 Wave is a great option for entrepreneurs who are using bookkeeping services for the first time.
-You’ll get to familiarize yourself with the system at no cost to you.
+You can familiarize yourself with the system at no cost to you.

 Sage 50cloud: The QuickBooks Alternative for Inventory Tracking

-The reason this tool stands out is its handling of inventory data.
-It lets you set up a default inventory value and unit measures.
-You can also make changes to your inventory on the fly.
+However, this QuickBooks replacement stands out for its handling of inventory data.
+You can set up a default inventory value and unit measures as well as make changes to your inventory on the fly.

 And if you merge your Sage 50cloud account with Sage Payment Solutions, you’ll be able to process payments securely while you’re on the move.

-- Sage 50cloud integrates with MS Office 365 and Outlook
+- Sage 50cloud integrates with MS Office 365 (for an additional $150 a year) and Outlook

 - Automatically syncs desktop data with cloud service

-If you value built-in features like Office 365 integration, then Sage 50cloud’s high-entry cost might be worth it.
+If your business needs a solid inventory tracking system or would value the Microsoft Office 365 apps’ integration, then Sage 50cloud’s high entry cost might be worth it.

 FreshBooks makes it easier for solo entrepreneurs and freelancers to manage their accounting.

-Unlike some of the options mentioned in this post, FreshBooks only offers 1 user per account.
-You can add more, but it would cost you $10 per user every month.
+Unlike some other products similar to QuickBooks, FreshBooks only offers 1 user per account.
+Only the Select account (with custom pricing) provides a maximum of 2 team member accounts.
+You can add more, but it costs $10 per user every month.

-You get automatic reminders for payments.
-There’s also an option to charge a late fee for unpaid invoices that FreshBooks activates automatically.
+With FreshBooks, you’ll also get automatic reminders for payments, and there’s an automatically activated option to charge a late fee for unpaid invoices.

 - There’s a time-tracking feature for invoices

 FreshBooks is a good choice if you need to track your work progress and send invoices to your clients.
-A perfect fit for freelancers and solopreneurs.
+It’s a perfect fit for freelancers and solopreneurs.